SemEval/semeval.github.io/index.md

 ## [SemEval-2021](https://semeval.github.io/SemEval2021/)

-# NEW: 2021 TASKS ANNOUNCED

-The 15th edition of SemEval will feature 12 [tasks](https://semeval.github.io/SemEval2021/tasks.html) ranging from prediction of lexical complexity to learning with disagreements, and including several cross-lingual and multi-modal tasks.
+The 15th edition of SemEval will feature [tasks](https://semeval.github.io/SemEval2021/tasks.html) ranging from prediction of lexical complexity to learning with disagreements, and including several cross-lingual and multi-modal tasks.

 The evaluation period will take place in January 2021 and the workshop in summer 2021.
 See the [SemEval-2021 homepage](https://semeval.github.io/SemEval2021/) for details.